Colonials Face Hoyas in Third Straight Season-Opener

 Colonials Camp Open to Players Ages 15-19

-Marla Nelson was named assistant coach of the George Washington women's soccer team in February 2012.
+Marla Duncan enters her third season as assistant coach of the George Washington women's soccer team in the fall of 2014.
 She is primarily be responsible for recruiting and day-to-day operations, and is also involved in all facets of team training, specifically with the defense and goalkeepers.

 "Marla brings the experience of knowing how to build a conference champion and NCAA tournament team, which will be invaluable to our program," Coach Barnes said.
 "She developed a lot of talented players over her years of coaching and we look forward to the impact she will make at GW.
 Marla understands what it takes to develop a strong team culture and we are excited to have her on board."

-In addition to coaching soccer, Coach Nelson also taught high school English in California and Utah.
-From 2002-03 Coach Nelson taught at Trabuco Hills High School in Mission Viejo, Calif., before heading to Lone Peak High School in Highland, Utah, from 2003-09.
-At Lone Peak Coach Nelson worked with at-risk students, in addition to helping integrate students with special needs to regular classrooms.
-In the fall of 2011 Coach Nelson served as an aide to special needs students in the Life Skills Class at Sky View High School in Smithfield, Utah.
+In addition to coaching soccer, Coach Duncan also taught high school English in California and Utah.
+From 2002-03 Coach Duncan taught at Trabuco Hills High School in Mission Viejo, Calif., before heading to Lone Peak High School in Highland, Utah, from 2003-09.
+At Lone Peak Coach Duncan worked with at-risk students, in addition to helping integrate students with special needs to regular classrooms.
+In the fall of 2011 Coach Duncan served as an aide to special needs students in the Life Skills Class at Sky View High School in Smithfield, Utah.